coneco-lab/brainstim-multimodal/README.md

 The hands-on activities will unfold over a series of in-person meetings.
 The meetings will come in pairs: a _briefing_ and a corresponding _debriefing_, interleaved by home assignments for the students.
 The home assignments will count for the final exam if students choose to take the exam under Option A (see [For the exam](#for-the-exam)).

-- In the _briefing_, Matteo will discuss a set of preprocessing steps, their scientific goal and their Python implementations.
+- In the _briefing_, Matteo will lead a discussion on the main TMS-EEG preprocessing steps, their scientific goal and their Python implementations.
 This will help revise the signal processing theory introduced by prof. Belardinelli and translate it into practice.
 Students will leave the meeting with working Python code provided by Matteo, but they will be free to write their own implementation should they have Python skills at the appropriate level.
 In this case, the appropriateness of their implementation will be evaluated for the exam
 - At home, the students will run the code presented during the _briefing_ and comment extensively on its outputs, applying the concepts that they have learned in class.
-In this phase, students will work on their own copy of `pipeline.ipynb`, writing their comments in the appropriate text cells in an academic style.
+In this phase, students will work on their own copy of `pipeline.ipynb`, writing their comments in the appropriate text cells **in an academic style**.
 Students are expected to work independently, but Matteo will be available via email to help them solve technical problems or clarify any doubts.
 At the end of their work, students will submit their own copy of `pipeline.ipynb`, complete with comments, by 08:00 AM on the day of the _debriefing_ (that is, if the _debriefing_ is on Monday, submit your work by 08:00 AM on Monday)
 - In the _debriefing_, Matteo will provide the students with the correct comments and lead an in-depth discussion of any issues (technical or theoretical) that may arise.
 After the _debriefing_, Matteo will update this repository with his own version of `pipeline.ipynb`, containing the correct comments for future reference and comparison

 ## For the exam

 As explained in class, students that attend the Brain Stimulation & Multimodal Electrophysiological Recording course have two options:

-1. **Option A:** carry out two practical activities &mdash; one for Miniussi's part, one for Belardinelli's part:
-    - For Miniussi's part (Brain Stimulation), write a grant proposal for a study involving brain stimulation and multimodal electrophysiological recordings.
-This part is not addressed by the present repository
-    - For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
+1. **Option A:** For Miniussi's part, take an oral exam.
+For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
 Assignments for the hands-on activity must be submitted at precise deadlines, as described above
-2. **Option B:** take an oral exam about Miniussi's part and one about Belardinelli's part, in any exam session
+2. **Option B:** Take an oral exam about the whole program (Miniussi's and Belardinelli's)

 In both cases, the final grade will be the weighted average of the two grades (Miniussi's and Belardinelli's).